 When to use a competitive pricing model

-A competitive pricing model can help you if your niche has many other small businesses providing similar products and services to yours.
+A competitive pricing model can help you if your niche and market include many other small businesses providing similar services to yours.
 Your business is more likely to succeed if your pricing models are similar to what’s already working well in the market.

-Competitive pricing models are also useful for independents who are trying to enter a competitive market.
-If you want to quickly grow your customer base, you can set your price lower than your competitors.
-However, you should take this approach with caution and consider your profit margins and reputation first.
+Competitive pricing models are also helpful for independents trying to enter a competitive market.
+If you want to quickly grow your client base, you can set your price lower than your competitors.
+However, you should take this approach with caution and consider your goal profit margin and reputation first.